bsml320/DeepMS/README.md

 ## 2.3 DeepMS test
 DeepMS utilize the Denoising Sparse Auto-Encoder (DSAE) model with three layers: an input layer, a latent layer, and an output layer.
 The input layer takes the modified mutation frequency matrix (i.e., normalized mutation frequency matrix with random noise, denoted by X) as input; the latent layer represents the compressed representation of the input matrix after encoding; and the output layer represents the reconstructed mutation frequency matrix.
 The encoding process includes a linear –transformation of the input matrix followed by a nonlinear Rectified Linear Units (ReLU) transformation, Y=relu(W_e X+b_e), where X^(∈K×N) is the modified mutational profiles, Y^(∈K×L) is the latent matrix, 〖W_e〗^(∈N×L) is the weight matrix, and b_e is the hidden bias vector during the encoding process.
 The decoding process aims at reconstructing the input by transforming the latent matrix Y using the decoding weight matrix W_d and the hidden bias vector b_d, followed by applying a Softmax classification.
 We defined the loss function L_H based on the difference between the input matrix (X) and the reconstructed mutational profiles on the output layer (Z).
 L_H, also called the reconstruction error, takes the format of mean squared error (MSE).
 To avoid flat signatures, we further included a L1 regularization to minimize L_H.
-Several parameters in the model could impact the performance, such as dimension of the latent layer, number of epochs, batch size, and learning rate.
-To reach the appropriate performance of the model, the user need to conduct parameter optimization.
+Several parameters in the model could impact the performance, such as dimension of the latent layer, batch size, learning rate and noisy factor.
+To reach the appropriate performance of the model, users need to conduct parameter optimization on your own data.
-To repeat our result in origial study
+To repeat our result in our origial study:
 python ./DeepMS_model.py WGS_PCAWG.SBS_mutation_frequency.tsv 200 32 1e-4 0
 python ./DeepMS_model.py WGS_PCAWG.DBS_mutation_frequency.tsv 35 32 1e-4 0.01
 python ./DeepMS_model.py WGS_PCAWG.Indel_mutation_frequency.tsv 42 32 1e-4 0
 ## 2.4 Results plot
 We provide the R code and results in our manuscript to repeat the figure in our manuscript.
-These R scripts rely on some necessary package, including RColorBrewer.
-If user use any code for signature plot, please also cite our manuscript.
+These R scripts rely on some necessary package, such as RColorBrewer.
+Please also cite our manuscript if users use R codes for signature plot.
 ## Citation
 Pei G, Hu R, Dai Y, Zhao Z, Jia P. Decoding whole-genome mutational signatures in 37 human pan-cancers by denoising sparse autoencoder neural network.
 Under review.